Am I ready for a pet?

 Animals enrich our lives as well as our daily routine: they can be friends, soul-mates, companions, someone to keep fit with or simply living creatures.
 That’s why they are good for us – not only physically, but also mentally.
 But what can the animals expect from us?
 They need proper care, which includes the right measures of human company and their own species alike, as well as correct feeding and accommodation.
 The experts from Maxi Zoo emphasise that whoever wants to acquire a pet should carefully weigh up in advance whether their interests fit in with the needs of the animal in question.

 When you feel you would like a house pet, the first step is to find out what this entails: which pets are there anyway and which ones to consider?
 There are helpful books available on this subject that explain the living habits and requirements of the various types of animals.
 It often happens, particularly with children, that they have completely the wrong notion of their ideal animal which they may only know from watching television.
 Those who have the opportunity to speak with a friend or acquaintance who already keeps a pet will be able to narrow down their choice.
 That’s how you’ll find out that hamsters for instance prefer to be active at night when the kid’s are already in bed.
 Vets and specialist shops can also advise you on finding a house pet.

 Checklist for your lifelong pal – helpful questions for making the right choice:

 Which pet is the right one for me?
-Shiba and Akita Inu”>Dogs, cats, rabbits, guinea pigs, chinchillas, degus, rats, hamsters, mice and ferrets: They are all considered companion animals as they are suited for indoor living if you keep in mind a few, but very important principles.
+Rabbits, guinea pigs, chinchillas, degus, rats, hamsters, mice and ferrets: They are all considered companion animals as they are suited for indoor living if you keep in mind a few, but very important principles.
 All pets have their own special needs – and you must know what they are!

 • If you’re in rented accommodation: does the landlord allow the keeping of animals, and if so, which animals are permitted?